-- 11.1.5 Following this equation using the $L{AFmax}$ measurement in 11.1.3 above, the RPAS would produce approximately 60dB at a flyover height of 1,000ft.
-This aligns with the calculations we engaged on using the inverse distance law. - 11.1.6 In addition, as the RPAS has a single rotor, the frequency of sound emitted will not be as intrusive as alternative multi-rotor RPAS.
-Therefore, the 10dB tonal correction for RPAS vehicles (as described in CAP1616i, chapter 10) has not been applied in this instance. - 11.1.7 Routes flown by the RPAS will be planned in advance and developed to minimise the number of properties overflown whilst still achieving the trial objectives.
+- 11.1.5 Following this equation using the L{AFmax} measurement in 11.1.3 above, the RPAS would produce approximately 60dB at a flyover height of 1,000ft.
+This aligns with the calculations we engaged on using the inverse distance law. - 11.1.6 In addition, as the RPAS has a single rotor, the frequency of sound emitted will not be as intrusive as alternative multi-rotor RPAS11.
+Therefore, the 10dB tonal correction for RPAS vehicles (as described in CAP1616i, chapter 10) has not been applied in this instance. - 11.1.7 Routes flown by the RPAS will be planned in advance and developed to avoid overflying properties whilst still achieving the trial objectives.
 The majority of flight will also be conducted over water as a further mitigation.
+A diagram of operational areas can be seen in Section 4. - 11.1.8 As the noise requirement is an assessment of noise exceeding 60dB and the noise emitted by the RPAS does not exceed this, no communities in the area have been identified to inform about noise.

-&lt;sup>9 CAP 1616i pg 46 para 11.16
+9 CAP 1616g pg 21 para 4.16

-&lt;sup>10 This formula is intended for electric RPAS with vertical take-off and landing capabilities and has been included here for comparison only as the RPAS to be used in this trial is powered by an internal combustion engine.
+10 This formula is intended for electric RPAS with vertical take-off and landing capabilities and has been included here for comparison only as the RPAS to be used in this trial is powered by an internal combustion engine.

-CAP1616i pg 45 para 11.8
+11 CAP1616i pg 45 para 11.8